appscode/blog/content/post/kubedb-v2024.06.04/index.md

         storage: 1Gi
   deletionPolicy: WipeOut
 ```

 The users must specify the `spec.tls.issuerRef` field.
 If user set `spec.tls.clientTLS: true`  then tls enabled SQL Server will be provisioned.
 The user have to install [csi-driver-cacerts](https://github.com/kubeops/csi-driver-cacerts) which will be used to add self-signed ca certificates to the OS trusted certificate issuers (/etc/ssl/certs/ca-certificates.crt).

 If `tls.clientTLS: false` is specified then tls will not be enabled for SQL Server but the Issuer will be used to configure tls enabled wal-g proxy-server which is required for SQL Server backup restore.
 KubeDB uses the issuer or clusterIssuer referenced in the `tls.issuerRef` field, and the certificate specs provided in `tls.certificate` to generate certificate secrets using Issuer/ClusterIssuers specification.
 These certificate secrets includes `ca.crt`, `tls.crt` and `tls.key` etc. and are used to configure Microsoft SQL Server

 ## MongoDB

 ### MongoDBArchiver Shard Support:
 We are pleased to announce that this release includes support for the `MongoDBArchiver` in Sharded MongoDB Cluster environments.
 This significant enhancement enables Point-in-Time Recovery (PITR) for the Sharded MongoDB Cluster managed by KubeDB, providing the capability to restore data to any specific point in time following a disaster.
 This constitutes a major feature addition that will greatly benefit users by improving disaster recovery processes and minimizing potential data loss.
 ### PVCs Backup for Shard:
 We have introduced support for Sharded MongoDB Cluster in the `mongodb-csi-snapshotter` plugin.This enhancement allows users to back up Persistent Volume Claims (PVCs) of their KubeDB-managed Sharded MongoDB Cluster, thereby ensuring greater data protection and ease of recovery.
 ### Bug Fix:
-Specific components restoression provided in KubeStash Restoression wasn’t working properly.
+Specific components restoration provided in KubeStash RestoreSession wasn’t working properly.
 This bug has been fixed in this release.

 ## Memcached
 ### Custom Configuration
 This release introduces custom configuration for Memcached.
 By using custom configuration file, you can use KubeDB to run Memcached with custom configuration.
-The necessary information required for custom configuration is memcached.conf file which is the Memcached configuration file containing the custom configurations.
+The necessary information required for custom configuration is `memcached.conf` file which is the Memcached configuration file containing the custom configurations.
 For custom configuration, you can use YAML like this:

 ```yaml
 apiVersion: v1